SEO ·

 • Writing guest posts that let you include links to your blog

-• Creating a shareable infographic and adding it to the post
+• Creating a shareable infographic

 According to Nate, “The important part is to understand how to turn (content audits and refreshes) into something that you address regularly as part of your entire content program.”